 - Answer all parts of the task read your assignment task carefully and use the grade criteria to make sure that you cover every section.
 The grade criteria give you more detail as to what is expected in order to gain a pass (see example Appendix A). - Ensure all responses are in English including appendices. - Structure your assignment your assignment needs a logical order and approach.
 For example, a report would require an introduction, body of work including analysis and interpretation, supporting documentation, conclusions and recommendations.
-Search the internet for examples of assignment format and use the examples in the appendix section of this booklet to assist you. - Provide evidence some of the questions will ask you to provide evidence of how you action situations within your role.
-You should ideally use examples from your own work, which should be redacted to remove any personal data.
-If you use hypothetical cases to exemplify how you would carry out actions within your workplace you need to make it clear that your answer includes a fictitious scenario. - Use appendices carefully you may support your work with appendices, which do not form part of your word count.
-However, it must be noted that appendix items themselves do not attract marks.
-It is important then, that any appendix is relevant to the question and referred to in the body of the answer.
-Remember to add any appendix items directly into the assignment template.
-You can learn more about this in Appendix D. - Reference your work You must avoid plagiarism by making a clear distinction between your words and those of an external source.
-You can learn more about plagiarism in Appendix D.
+Search the internet for examples of assignment format and use the examples in the appendix section of this booklet to assist you. - Provide examples from your own working practice if this is asked of you.
+If you have no working examples from present or past roles, you may select an appropriate case study, but it is important that you use this to demonstrate your ability to apply your knowledge in a practical setting. - Keep to the word count you must follow the word count carefully and should not exceed this by more than 10% because Level 4 achievement requires the ability to write succinctly.
+Assignments with excessive word counts will be unable to achieve the higher Good and Excellent grades because of this.